...by Kate Jones

 ... the definitive book by Solomon Golomb

 This is the new edition of the original, definitive polyominoes book, more than a quarter century after its first publication.
-Dr. Golomb has updated and revised his 1962 edition, with many new puzzles, packings and patterns, including a major section on pentominoes.
+(We still have a couple of the Scribner 1965 first edition hard covers as well, on demand.)
+Dr. Golomb updated and revised that 1965 edition, with many new puzzles, packings and patterns, including a major section on pentominoes.
 The 248 pages with 243 figures get into the mathematical underpinnings of these fascinating shapes and include discussions of several other polyforms plus a hefty bibliography.
 Published by Princeton Univ.
 Press, 1994.
+Princeton now offers only the paperback version and ebook for $35.
+Amazon sells both soft and hard covers of the 1965 edition, used and new if you're lucky to find them.
+We still have a few of the 1994 hardcover, $39Add to your order

 | Through the